Alkaline Igneous Rocks and potential Critical Metal deposits in Angola

 Beautiful scenery on the road from Lubango to Camucuio in the Namibe province

-Meeting Soba Nangolo, chief of the Muhumbi tribe
+Meeting Soba Nangolo, chief of the Muhumbi people

 Laminated sodalite feldspar syenite